Wydoinn/TeleICU-Monitoring-System/dataset/README.md

 - Object Detection (no data augmentation) - 3000  Images
 - Motion Detection (no data augmentation) - 5697 Images

-## The dataset with data augmentation
+## The Dataset with Data Augmentation

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)